Foreign policy of the Rafael Correa administration: China

 Correa has stated that relations with China are extremely good and strategic for the country.
-He has maintained that it is “good business” to obtain credits with interests of 7% to finance projects with a profitability between 23% to 25%.
+He has maintained that it is “good business” to obtain credits with interests of 7% to finance projects with a profitability between 23% and 25%.
 He also complained that these types of operations were demonised and denied that Ecuador is beholden to, or has mortgaged, its petroleum trade with China.
 Correa stated that in 2006, 75% of Ecuadorian petroleum went to United States, in exchange for nothing.
 “Now we have 50% of the committed petroleum with China, in exchange for thousands of millions of dollars to finance the development of this country.”

 On January 2, 2010, Correa and his Chinese counterpart, Hu Jintao, exchanged congratulatory messages to celebrate the thirtieth anniversary of the establishment of diplomatic relations between both countries.

 In 2012, China loaned Ecuador 240 million dollars for the purpose of overhauling the Ecuadorian security system.
 This system comprises 4,300 new surveillance cameras, drones, automated evidence processing systems, and increased manpower to manage each of these new technologies, which have been collectively dubbed the ECU 911 Integrated Security Service.
 Much of this new hardware has been developed in Ecuador, but in laboratories designed and set up by China National Electronics Import and Export Corporation (CEIEC), which is a state-owned company and a subsidiary of national defence contractor China Electronics Corporation (CEC).
 The CEC has also undertaken similar surveillance overhauls in Venezuela and Bolivia, and has also introduced technology to monitor the Amazon Rainforest in Brazil.
 The Ecuadorian government has highlighted the benefits of this extensive security system, which has been installed across the nation's 24 provinces.
 They argue that it has been able to decrease the response time for everyday emergencies such as life-threatening illness, and have cited the system as a large factor in the dramatic drop in crime in Ecuador since its installation.
 Some individuals have expressed concern about the nature and the pervasiveness of these technologies, however, and how they may be used to create an Ecuadorian police state.